 If you begin your day with the most difficult, challenging, or unappealing task, you can go through the rest of your day knowing that the worst is done.

 It’s very easy to get sidetracked by the myriad little tasks we face every day—especially when you’re running your own business.
 Sometimes, the idea of spending a couple of hours aligning PowerPoint slides appeals because it’s an easy win and you know you’ll feel that sense of achievement when it’s done.
-But would it not have been better to give that task to someone else so that you could concentrate on something more important?
+But would it not be better to give that task to someone else so that you can concentrate on something more important?

-The solution to this problem may lie in how you’re planning your time.
+The solution to this problem may lie in how you’re allocating your time.

 When incomplete tasks languish on our to-do lists, they cause intrusive thoughts and anxiety, as our brain struggles to make us complete them.
 This phenomenon is known as the Zeigarnik effect, after the psychologist who first studied it.

 Think about it—how many times have you been trying to concentrate on something, but found yourself remembering all the other things you haven’t done yet?
 Or found yourself lying awake at night going over your to-do list for the next day?